Boavizta/boaviztapi/docs/docs/Explanations/manufacture_methodology.md

 ### Hover a specific duration - ```Allocation: LINEAR```

-The manufacturing impacts is linearly distributed hover the life duration of the devices.
+The manufacturing impacts are linearly distributed over the life duration of the devices.
-The impacts are reported hover the usage duration.
+The impacts are reported over the usage duration.

 ```manufacture_impact = total_impact * (usage_duration/life_duration)```